anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Up_Down_Flow.PNG)

-A domain model object should not be presented in the view layer or sent via message-passing queues.
-The domain model focuses on invariants and use cases rather than the needs of a view.
-Taking it to the next level, it's better to use view model repository singletons for the purpose of creating complex User Interfaces.
+Domain model objects shouldn't be presented in the view layer or sent via message-passing queues.
+The domain model focuses on invariants and use cases rather than view layer concerns.
+Taking this to the next level.
+It's better to use view model repositories for the purpose of creating complex user interfaces.
 Creating a meaningful layer, where we accommodate the needs of the view layer and only resolve dependencies that are essential.
 In complex UI flows, CQRS can help to avoid over-bloated single models for every use case scenario.
 A challenge which is neglected by so many frontend developers.

 A view model repository in the frontend design system has many advantages: